vPlien/wrtng/README.md

 - [ ] markdown support (easy viewing on github, exporting to blog, etc.)

 ### ~/. installation
-1. Clone this repository
+Clone this repository:

 'git clone https://github.com/vPlien/wrtng.git'

-2. Add the following line to your .bashrc or .zshrc 'alias wrtng "~/path/to/wrtng.sh"'
+Add the following line to your .bashrc or .zshrc:

+'alias wrtng "~/path/to/wrtng.sh"'

 ---